 They volunteer to keep an eye on visitors, as the rangers can’t be everywhere.
-When souvenir hunters take anything, large or tiny, they also take with them the curse that comes with illegally taking these treasures.
+When souvenir hunters take anything, large or tiny, they also take with them the curse that comes with illegally absconding with these treasures.

-People who take stuff are fated to experience bad luck and misfortune, until they send everything they have taken back to the rangers at Bodie.
-Rangers get letters with stuff that has been sent back, explaining how the curse came true for those naughty visitors who took something they shouldn’t of have.
+People who take steal are fated to experience bad luck and misfortune, until they return everything they’ve taken back to the rangers at Bodie.
+Rangers get letters with stuff that has been sent back, explaining how the curse came true for those naughty visitors who took something they shouldn’t have.

 Bridgeport, CA 93517

-While the park is open all year, this area has been known to get 12 feet of snow, and is accessible only by snow mobile or skis.
+While the park is open all year, it has been known to get up to 12 feet of snow, and is accessible only by snowmobile or skis.
 The park is staffed by park rangers and volunteers, some of whom live in the houses in Bodie.

 Take U.S. Hwy.
 395 to State Hwy.
 270 and drive 10 miles east until the paved road ends, then continue for 3 miles of an unpaved dirt road.”